okyeron/OMX-27/Docs.md

 If a midi macro is selected, you can double click the AUX key to enter the midi macro mode, and double click the AUX key to exit the macro mode.

-Midi macro modes will send out control midi commands on the Midi Macro channel, which is `M-CH` in the parameters.
+Midi macro modes send control midi commands on the Midi Macro channel, which is `M-CH` in the parameters.

 ##### M8 Macro Mode